-The guest parking spaces are concentrated towards the center of the site, away from the public-right-of-way.
+The guest parking spaces are concentrated toward the center of the site away from the public-right-of-way.
+The driveway for the apartment building will be located south oriented at the side of the building to create enhanced visibility from pedestrians from driveway traffic.